openSUSE/news-o-o/_posts/2012-10-08-first-opensuse-conference-sneak-peek.markdown

 openSUSE Ambassador Kostas Koudaras is the veteran of many conferences and events and has been heavily involved in developinng the Greek openSUSE community.
 Establishing successful programs for marketing and community involvement can be a trial-and-error process: you can never be sure how something will work until the 'rubber hits the road'.
 In this talk, Kostas sets out the roadmap for the newly invigorated openSUSE 'Ambassadors 2.0' .
 Find out how you can get involved or leverage these ideas for your own FLOSS project.

-Following on from Kostas is his countryman Î•Ï…ÏƒÏ„Î¬Î¸Î¹Î¿Ï‚ Î™Ï‰ÏƒÎ·Ï†Î¯Î´Î·Ï‚  (Efstathios Iosifidis).
+Following on from Kostas is his countryman Ευστάθιος Ιωσηφίδης  (Efstathios Iosifidis).
 Stathis was a driving force in establishing the Greek openSUSE community and is a key member of the translation team.
 He is also a member of the GNOME foundation.and participated in mentoring for Google Summer of Code.
 He also has experience at some huge events including a Thessaloniki International Trade Fair and FOSSCOMM.

  Ih his talk on 'nonverbal communication at the booth', Stathis shares some tips on reaching out to attendees and creating a successful rappor.
 Linux events are building a reputation for being inclusive and welcoming.
 It's not always easy to do - sometimes the most 'natural' assumptions can be wrong: you'd be right about my status as 'just a user', but that other grey-haired older woman over there - she's been writing bare metal code since before you were though of.
 Meanwhile for those of us who are naturally a bit reserved (and who isn't more comfortable behind a monitor?), the face-to-face interactions with strangers at a booth can be pretty daunting.
 I asked Stathis about his approach to breaking out of one's shell.